A reader once emailed in and asked me the following question:

 Sue, I feel your pain!
 My husband used to be a little bit the same way – he didn’t think our possessions were hurting anything so he wanted to keep everything, “Just in case.”
 He’s come a really long way, but it’s taken some time!

 Here are a few suggestions for how help your husband work through his pack-rat tendencies:

 Even if you don’t have a lot extra and he has a ton, get rid of some of your own things before asking him to get rid of his extra stuff!
-After-all, you probably wouldn’t want him to go around trying to take your treasured items to Good Will!
+After-all, you probably wouldn’t want him to hang onto all of his own things while simultaneously suggesting that you take your treasured items to Good Will!

 Don’t talk about this when your husband is stressed or tired or distracted – choose a good time.
 Say something like, “Honey, I love you and I’m glad I married you.
 I want to make our home a nice, warm, calming environment for us to relax in, but right now that’s hard for me to do because I just don’t have enough places to put all of our things.
 I’d like to pick out a few items to donate to someone in need.
 Would that be okay with you?”

 Don’t belittle him for feeling the way he feels.
 Most of the time when someone has a hard time letting items go, there’s a deeper emotional issue.
 Sometimes it was simply the example their parents set.
 Other times there may have been a traumatic event such as a divorce, house fire, or death that caused a sudden unexpected loss of possessions.
 Take time to get to the heart of the issue.